Joystream/joystream/testnets/acropolis/storage-module.md

   types will be used to group files that should follow the same storage patterns.
 See the [Data Object Type Registry](./storage-module/data-object-type-registry.md) for details.

-- `DataObjectTypeConstraints`: a structure imposing constraints on `DataObjects` to be added for a given `DataObjectType`.
-Here, you will constraints such as media types or file sizes, etc.

 - `ContentId`: a unique identifier for `DataObject` and `ContentMetadata` entries.